sciZer0/newdiscoveries/c/README.md

 The New Concept of Energy is:

-> ### Energy is the resource for Organism to be, by its Hand, pushing an object in a certain direction during every moment of a certain time period, applying a certain non-zero Force (effort).
+> ### Energy is the resource for Organism to be pushing an object during every moment of a certain time period.

 In other words,